[Deadline extended 15 April] Call for abstracts - 3rd International Forum on Cooperative Law, 29-30 November 2021, Seoul, Republic of Korea

 - Considering the legal nature of the ICA Statement and the ILO R. 193, is the difference between the ways they express the cooperative values and principles relevant?

 - What is the entry point for the cooperative principles into legal rules?
-Direct or via legal principles?
+Direct or via legal principles, especially the legal principle of solidarity?
 Legal principles of the legal order concerned or autonomously developed cooperative legal principles?

 - What are the legal effects of the different ways by which the cooperative principles are being translated into legal rules (“simple” reference, inclusion, transcription…)?